Home » Health Conditions » Intestinal Health

 As a biologic agent, Remicade inhibits the cells of the immune system, thus, its use may have devastating ramifications.
 Remicade users face a very low, but real probability of life-threatening ailments arising from use of the drug.
 These include, but are not limited to, serious infection, tuberculosis, and lymphoma.

 Additionally, the drug was partially formulated using mouse proteins, meaning that humans could develop both immunity and harsh allergic reactions to Remicade.
 To combat this problem, alternative TNF blockers have arrived on the market for use in Crohn’s treatment,Humira and Cimzia.
-Both medications are formulated 100 percent from human DNA, decreasing the likelihood that patients could develop antibodies to them.
+Both medications are formulated 100 percent from human DNA, decreasing the likelihood that patients could develop to them.
 Cimzia is also thought to be safe for pregnant woman, as its large protein formulation cannot cross the placental barrier.

 While TNF blockers may offer relief to Crohn’s patients unable to achieve remission with other medications, potential users of biologic immune inhibitors face an important, yet difficult decision, and should consult their doctors before taking the first step toward these very serious drugs.